 Raise the oven temperature to 350°.
 Brush the ribs with the remaining marinade (the half with the honey).
 Bake another 15 minutes.
 Garnish with cilantro and onion, serve and enjoy!

-My verdict: Made these recently for guests and gave everyone two big ribs each, it wasn’t enough!
+Made these for guests and gave everyone two big ribs each, it wasn’t enough!
 Luckily, everyone was too polite say anything.
 I had no idea what most of the dried chiles I had were, so decided to just use 3 each of three different kinds.
 It worked out well, but I did puree them a few at a time and tasted, just to make sure the marinade didn’t get too spicy for company.
 If it does, the sugar and honey will tone down the spice to a certain degree.
 I served them with some mashed potatoes, spinach and a Caesar salad.